oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

 	The output is similar to the following:
 	![First few rows of RES\_DF are displayed with X.0 as PROB\_0 and X.1 as PROB\_1.](images/rows-resdf.png)

 2. The Confusion Matrix displays the number and type of correct and incorrect predictions made with respect to the actual classification in the test data.
 It is an n-by-n matrix where n is the number of classes.
-Run the following script to compute the confusion matrix in the database:
+Run the following script to compute the confusion matrix in the database using the proxy object:

 	```r
 	<copy>